 POLICY

-Camps and excursions can provide a valuable educational experience for our students which are complementary to their learning, as they provide access to resources, environments and expertise that may not be available in the classroom.[insert additional or other wording as required to reflect your school’s approach to the value of camps and excursions]
+Camps and excursions can provide a valuable educational experience for our students which are complementary to their learning, as they provide access to resources, environments and expertise that may not be available in the classroom.

 For all camps and excursions, including adventure activities, our school will follow the Department’s Policy and Advisory Library: Excursions.